-How Congress and the Federal Reserve stole Christmas
+How Congress and the Federal Reserve Stole Christmas

 Inflation is nothing more than a hidden and regressive tax.
 Auditing and ending the Fed should thus be a top priority of those concerned about rising income inequality and poverty, as well as those dreaming of a Christmas free of 2,000-page omnibus spending bills.

-The post How Congress and the Federal Reserve stole Christmas appeared first on Personal Liberty®.
+The post How Congress and the Federal Reserve Stole Christmas appeared first on LewRockwell.